-67. (TS/ Three of the 16 attendees of the pilot course, including a senior Agency interrogator and two independent contractor/psychologists, were certified by CTC/RDG as interrogators.
-Their certification was based on their previous operational experience.
-The two psychologist/interrogators, who were at during the pilot course, were deemed certified based on their experience as SERE instructors and their interrogations of Abu Zubaydah and Al-Nashiri.
+67. (TS/ Three of the 16 attendees of the pilot course, including a senior Agency interrogator and two independent contractor/psychologists, were certified by CTC/RDG as interrogators.38 Their certification was based on their previous operational experience.
+The two psychologist/interrogators, who (b)(1) (b)(3) NatSecActre at during the pilot course, were deemed certified based on their experience as SERE instructors and their interrogations of Abu Zubaydah and Al-Nashiri.
 Once certified, an interrogator is deemed qualified to conduct an interrogation employing EITs.
 Seven other individuals were designated as "trained and qualified," meaning they would have to apprentice under a certified interrogator in the field for 20 hours in order to become eligible for their certifications.

-68. (ST/NE) By September 2003, four Interrogation Training Courses had been completed, resulting in trained interrogators.
-Three of these are certified to use the waterboard.
-Additionally, a number of psychologists, physicians, Physician's Assistants, and COBs completed the training for familiarization purposes.
-Students completing the Interrogation Course are required to sign an acknowledgment that they have read, understand, and will comply with the DCI's Interrogation Guidelines.
+68. (S7/NE).
+By September 2003, four Interrogation Training (b)(1) Courses had been completed, resulting in trained interrogators. (b)(3) CIAAct Three of these are certified to use the waterboard.
+Additionally, a (b)(3) NatSecAct

-38 (S//NF) These certifications were for "Enhanced Pressures," which involved all of the EITs except the waterboard.
+(b)(1) (b)(3) NatSecAct 38 (S//NF) These certifications were for "Enhanced Pressures," which involved all of the EITs except the waterboard.
 Only the two psychologist/interrogators were certified to use the waterboard based on their previous JPRA/SERE experience.
 Subsequently, another independent contractor, who had been certified as an interrogator, became certified in the use of the waterboard.